 He offered to help and yesterday lent a very welcome hand when he went out collecting in Cleveleys for the clock restoration campaign.
-The generous donations which he collected will be listed one by one in the tally at the left as is customary.
+The generous donations which he collected will be listed one by one in the tally as is customary.

 I’d also encourage you to join the Wish Group, I think you’d like it